 To see detailed information about the trees in the Martineau Gardens, Species Lists

 The flower bed opposite the orchard is dominated by species native to New Zealand including the N Z Cabbage Palm (Cordyline australis), Griselina littoralis and a variety of Hebes including H. ’Midsummer Beauty’ and H. ‘Carl Teschner’.
-Continuing the antipodean theme, we have a Kiwi Fruit over the reception bearing plentiful fruit over the summer.

 The gardens are located on a predominately clay soil which benefits from regular additions of organic matter.
 Grit and sand are also incorporated to increase drainage.
 An alkaline bed has been created using chalk and lime.
 This allows us to grow species that would normally not tolerate the clay soil.